deepayan/deepayan.github.io/covid-19/doubling.md

 Executive summary: In most countries, the number of cases double every 3 to 5 days.
 This means that if you have, say, 1000 cases today, you will have 50,000 cases in around 3 weeks from today, and a million cases in one and a half months.
-Unless the doubling increases time soon.
+Unless the doubling time increases soon.

-For more substantial data-driven analysis, see [here](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) and [here](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56).
+For more substantive data-driven analysis, see [here](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) and [here](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56).